Yachts and recreational vessels

 - any periods that the vessel will be stationary

-- what the vessel is made of – antifouling systems are made for different hull material (such as steel, wood or aluminium).
+- what the vessel is made of – antifouling paints are made for different hull material (such as steel, wood or aluminium).

 Where antifouling paint is damaged or no longer working well, consider in-water repair of the paint in the area, even if minor.